-For green products to be successful, there have to be markets.
-For PHAs, a family of plastics that are both bio-based and biodegradable, there appear to be many.
+For green products to be successful, there have to markets.
+For PHAs, a family of green bioplastics that are both bio-based and biodegradable, there appear to be many.
 Invest-NL and Wageningen University & Research are joining forces to accelerate the market introduction of PHAs.
-They have developed a roadmap that shows which PHAs are appropriate for specific applications, what the characteristics of logical early adapter products are, and what developments are still needed.
+They have developed a roadmap that shows which of them are appropriate for specific applications, what the characteristics of logical early adapter products are, and what developments are still needed.

 PHAs when biodegradability is essential

 Wageningen Food & Biobased Research has been conducting technological research for 30 years into the production and usage possibilities of PHAs for various applications.
 They are currently participating in the European Urbiofin project, which aims to make PHAs from urban waste for use in packaging materials.
 In collaboration with Invest-NL they studied the market opportunities that will arise in the coming decades for the various types of PHA materials and the developments that are still required.

 “These materials are a perfect fit for markets for which biodegradability in various natural environments is essential,” says Wouter Post, researcher at Wageningen Food & Biobased Research.
 These applications are included in the roadmap in phase 1 of the market implementation.
 “There are currently various types of PHA entering the market which each have their own specific set of material properties.
 As a result, unique market opportunities arise for each individual PHA type.
 This means that the market now needs clarity on which PHAs are appropriate for specific applications, such as products like paper coatings and agricultural plastics.

 Opportunities for coffee and tea packaging